jac307/MediaArtTutorials/MEDIAART2B06/WeekIns/WI-W5.md

   > This monitor must be positioned **within clear view of all performers**, as it will serve as your **live visual reference**.
   > Connect the video monitor to a computer.

-⚠️ *Handle all equipment with care, especially lighting gear.
+⚠️ *Handle all equipment with care.
 Divide tasks evenly and support one another during setup.*

 ---